-Applicants will be furnished written notification regarding their admission status by the School of Public Health's Office of Admissions and Student Services by mid-April 2004 for the Fall 2004 semester.
-Statements by other health science center personnel concerning the applicant's admissibility are not valid until confirmed in writing by the School of Public Health Office of Admissions and Student Services.
+Applicants will be furnished written notification regarding their admission status by the School of Public Health's Office of Student Services and Academic Affairs.
+Statements by other health science center personnel concerning the applicant's admissibility are not valid until confirmed in writing by the School of Public Health Office of Student Services and Academic Affairs.

-Students who are admitted to a degree program and do not intend to enroll in the Fall 2004 semester must contact the School of Public Health Office of Admissions and Student Services to request a one year deferment.
-Deferments must be made in writing and cannot exceed one year from the original acceptance to Fall 2005.
-There is a deferment fee of \$25.
-The deferment fee is due at the time of the request of the deferment.
+Students who are admitted to a degree program and do not intend to enroll in the semester for which they applied must contact the School of Public Health Office of Student Services and Academic Affairs to request deferment.
+Deferments must be made in writing and cannot exceed one year from the original acceptance date.
+There is a deferment fee of \$100; the deferment fee is due at the time the request is made.

-An applicant desiring to pursue graduate work in any concentration whose undergraduate record does not show completion of the course prerequisite to this concentration will be required to make up such deficiencies in a manner prescribed by the student's academic advisor with approval by the appropriate department chair.
+An applicant desiring to pursue graduate work in any concentration whose undergraduate record does not show completion of the course prerequisites to this concentration will be required to make up such deficiencies in a manner prescribed by the student's academic advisor with approval by the appropriate department chair prior to or concurrently with admission.